 "Now there's so much more discussion of the other technologies like hydrogen, carbon capture, electric vehicles and electrification overall of things," Diffen said.
-"There's a lot of said.
-There's a lot of other things now that we talk about.
-It's just been this theme of technologies maturing and getting their economies of scale and getting pricing down.
-I think we will continue to see that over the coming years."
+"There's a lot of moderated the first ever panel on renewable energy at a National Association of Petroleum Engineers conference in Houston.